 In residential areas, there must be at least one tree in the front or secondary front yard.
 An additional tree is required if the front lot line is 20 metres wide or more, and for each additional 10 metres.
 For example, for a single-family home whose front yard is 18 metres wide, only one tree is required.
 A front yard 22 metres wide would require two trees.
 Note that the width of the front lot line includes the driveway.

-First of all, you must contact the Engineering and Environment Division, which will accept or reject your application for permission to fell a tree and will issue a permit if accepted.
+First of all, you must contact the Permits and Inspections Division, which will accept or reject your application for permission to fell a tree and will issue a permit if accepted.

 Tree felling may be permitted in very specific cases:

 - to enable construction of a structure or building authorized in accordance with urban planning by-laws, if it is proven that felling cannot be avoided;

 - if the tree is dead, shows an irreversible decline or has an incurable disease, poses a danger to public health or safety, constitutes a major nuisance that cannot be remedied, causes damage to public or private property, or affects the growth and well-being of nearby trees;